EthyMoney/TsukiBot/README.md

 ========
 ##### The ultimate all-in-one cryptocurrency bot for Discord.
 \
 The full detailed list of commands can be found by using the command `.tbhelp` in discord.
-You can also view it at `\common\help.txt` here in the repo.
+You can also view it at `\common\commands.txt` here in the repo.